 The study of Tarot is a marvelous mystery, a fascinating adventure and just plain loads of fun!
 Come along with East Tennessee Tarot, as together, we pick up a deck and begin to explore!

 The Empress is the 4th trump card in the Major Arcana.
 Because the Fool has no number, her card number is “3”, which represents a harmonious coming together.
-When the Magician (card number 1) and the High Priestess (card number 2) come together, The Empress arrives.
-She is a more approachable feminine energy, whereas the High Priestess is a more passive, elusive feminine energy.
+When the Magician (card number 1) and the High Priestess (card number 2) come together, the Empress arrives.
+She is a more approachable, feminine energy, whereas the High Priestess is a more passive, elusive feminine energy.
 She is able to move her focus from one of introspection (like the Priestess) to one of action (the energy of the Magician).

-The Empress represents motherhood, sexuality, emotion and passionate feelings.
-She is quite literally, pure emotion.
+The Empress represents motherhood, sexuality, emotion, and passionate feelings.
+She is quite literally pure emotion.
 She isn’t very logical.
 Her primary form of navigating through the world is based on whatever feels good.
 She has a passionate approach to life, focusing on nature.
-She is voluptuous, sensual, passionate and unburdened by ego or personality.
+She is voluptuous, sensual, passionate, and unburdened by ego or personality.
 She experiences the universe directly, without preconceived ideals or labels, much like a little child.
 She is driven by the emotion of the moment.

 If the Empress shows up in your readings, she can represent a time of passion, a period when feelings and pleasure are more important than analysis or thought.
-This passion can be sexual or motherly, but in either situation, it is deeply felt and when balanced well, can bring great satisfaction.
+This passion can be sexual or motherly, but in either situation, it is deeply felt and, when balanced well, can bring great satisfaction.

-If the Empress is reversed, it may indicate a stubborn emotional approach to problem solving or a refusal to be logical and face facts.
+If the Empress is reversed, it may indicate a stubborn emotional approach to problem-solving or a refusal to be logical and face facts.
 Self-indulgence when a more temperate approach is needed can also be indicated if this card is reversed.
 But not all reversals are negative.
 Reversed, she can indicate a new intellectual awareness, especially if there is a highly emotional problem that requires some thinking through of possibilities.

 If the Empress (trump #3) is a mother figure and represents nature, it is safe to say that the Emperor (trump #4) is the father figure and represents societal rules.
 He is the one who enforces the rules of society and demands obedience.
-Trumps 3 and 4 of the Tarot represent the parents in their archetypal roles and the Emperor symbolizes the abstraction of society replacing the direct experience of nature.
-The Emperor is the archetypal energy of a social ruler who allows for protection of the masses and provides a framework for us to all work together and benefit from those around us.
+Trumps 3 and 4 of the Tarot represent the parents in their archetypal roles, and the Emperor symbolizes the abstraction of society, replacing the direct experience of nature.
+The Emperor is the archetypal energy of a social ruler who allows for the protection of the masses and provides a framework for us to all work together and benefit from those around us.
 But the Emperor can also represent the power of unjust laws in a society where stability is more important than morality.
 Where the Empress is spontaneous, the Emperor is rigid and repressed, representing that if we lose touch with our passions, we can become cold and barren.

 “We must absorb these rules, as well as our society’s traditions and beliefs, then go beyond them to find a personal code of conduct.
 This does not mean that “rules are made to be broken”.
 People who feel compelled to flaunt all laws remain as bound to those laws as the person who follows them blindly.”

 The Emperor can symbolize a time of stability and order or indicate a specific person who holds a great deal of power.
 This card can also indicate the ability to defend one’s territory or set firm boundaries.
 When the Emperor card shows, consider a more rational approach to problem solving, taking time to analyze all the facts.
-It may be wise to limit emotional approaches or avoid decision making based on intuition.
+It may be wise to limit emotional approaches or avoid decision-making based on intuition.

 If this card shows up in a reading in the reversed position, it may indicate a more kind and compassionate approach.
-There may something soft and gentle not yet seen, about to unfold.
+There may be something soft and gentle not yet seen, about to unfold.
 Reversed, this card can also indicate significant immaturity or an inability to make harsh decisions and carry them through.
-As with every card in a reading, context and intuition is the thing that helps a reader determine the true meaning of the card.
+As with every card in a reading, context and intuition are the thing that helps a reader determine the true meaning of the card.

-Trump 5 is called the Hierophant in the Rider Waite deck.
+Trump 5 is called the Hierophant in the Rider-Waite deck.
 Other decks call trump 5 the Pope card or the High Priest.
 Most of us never use the word “Hierophant” and don’t understand what that means.
-The name actually belonged to the high priest of the Greek Eleusinian mysteries where initiations were held every year for Demeter and Persephone.
+The name actually belonged to the high priest of the Greek Eleusinian mysteries, where initiations were held every year for Demeter and Persephone.
 These initiations are historically considered the most famous of the secret religious rites of ancient Greece.
 As such, the Hierophant is an excellent icon for the message of the dogma and philosophies of the religious societies and churches.
 But his message runs deeper than simple church doctrine.
 It also signifies initiation into a secret doctrine, such as those which flourished around the turn of the century and are now experiencing a renewed interest in England and America.
 The Order of the Golden Dawn, which originated during this early time, was probably the first to begin using the term “Hierophant”.

 This card represents education and tradition.
 The Hierophant is a nice counterpoint to the Emperor, as the Emperor teaches and guides us like a wise father to help provide for our physical existence, setting societal rules and guiding us through expectations of the physical world.
 The Hierophant teaches and guides us as a wise father, showing us how to grow spiritually and care for our souls.
 The Emperor symbolizes and enforces the rules of society.
 The Hierophant shows us our own inner sense of obedience.
 Just as the Emperor requires us to learn the “rules” of society before we can find our own path, the Hierophant offers us a “traditional” view of the spiritual so we can study and learn a firm tradition, which may then move us forward into new domains and new ways of seeing spiritual growth.